Junior Show Choir Guidelines 2018

 All four rows of risers will be preset and any requests to add to them must be approved in advance by SCC.
 Set pieces / backdrops must be generally QUICK AND SIMPLE to set-up within the 5 minutes allowed.
 Set pieces must be pre-approved by SCC and the venue.

 Approval process: email design and descriptions of proposed set pieces to firstname.lastname@example.org as early as possible but no later than Feb 1.

 Area/Condenser mics will be placed overhead to cover the riser area as well as across the front of the stage.
 Eight (8) cordless handheld microphones will be available for the soloists.
 Monitors for the singers and band will be placed where necessary.

-Recorded instrumental accompaniment tracks (on CD only) are allowed.
+Recorded instrumental accompaniment tracks are allowed.
 Groups with multiple tracks should consider editing them into one single track (with suitable transition times inserted) so that the track can be started and left to play right through to the end of the performance.
-It is always advisable to bring a back up CD (if applicable).
+It is always advisable to bring a back up on a USB stick.